 Success in numbers

-Parents and carers are equipped with the knowledge to support their children, helping to prevent placements from breaking down.
-Professionals then have the expertise and learning to support these families.
+Parents and carers are equipped with the knowledge and understanding needed to support their children, helping to prevent placements from breaking down.
+Professionals gain the expertise and practical tools to support these families.

 Innovative and creative thinking